Why Do Some Companies List Gratuity Deductions in Salary Offers?

 kannanmv

-The gratuity component shown in the CTC break up is only the provision the company makes in the event the employee has to be paid gratuity at the time of his leaving the company when he has completed service as per the provisions of Gratuity act.
+The gratuity component shown in the CTC breakup is only the provision the company makes in the event the employee has to be paid gratuity at the time of leaving the company after completing service as per the provisions of the Gratuity Act.
 It is not a deduction from the employee's salary.

-Some companies contribute every year towards Group Gratuity scheme promoted by LIC of India.
-LIC of India furnishes an actuarial valuation of the liability of the employer every year and the employer contributes the amount indicated by LIC to bridge the liablity.
-When an employee leaves the employer submits an application for payment of Gratuity subject to the condition that the employee fulfills the criteria as stated above.
-Based on this application LIC of India effects the gratuity payment to the employee through the employer, subject to availability of funds in the employer's account.
-In other words only if the employer contributes and pays up the amount to LIC will the amount be available in the employer's account.
-So to fund this scheme employers include this as part of CTC in the salary component.
-However, if the employee does not fulfill the eligibility criteria for receiving gratuity he will not receive gratuity.
+Some companies contribute every year towards a Group Gratuity scheme promoted by LIC of India.
+LIC of India furnishes an actuarial valuation of the liability of the employer every year, and the employer contributes the amount indicated by LIC to bridge the liability.
+When an employee leaves, the employer submits an application for payment of gratuity, subject to the condition that the employee fulfills the criteria as stated above.
+Based on this application, LIC of India effects the gratuity payment to the employee through the employer, subject to the availability of funds in the employer's account.
+In other words, only if the employer contributes and pays up the amount to LIC will the amount be available in the employer's account.
+So, to fund this scheme, employers include this as part of CTC in the salary component.
+However, if the employee does not fulfill the eligibility criteria for receiving gratuity, he will not receive gratuity.
 The contributions paid by the employer in respect of this employee will be set off against the future liability of the employer.

 Trust the matter is clear.